-Professor Robert Mudida is the Associate Professor of Political Economy at Strathmore University Business School (SBS).
+Professor Robert Mudida is the Full Professor of Political Economy at Strathmore University Business School (SBS).
 He is also the Director of the Institute for Public Policy and Governance.
 He is a visiting professor at the University of St. Gallen, and the University of Navarra.

 He has an MSc in Financial Economics from the University of London, School of Oriental and African Studies which is the world’s leading institution for the study of Asia, Africa and the Middle East.
 He possesses an MA and Doctorate in International Studies from the University of Nairobi where he specialised in international political economy and conflict analysis.
 He has also attended courses at the London School of Economics in the UK, Harvard Business School and IESE Business School in Spain.